jlthompson76/jsCoffeeMarathon/README.txt

 5) Declare two variables using var syntax.
 One of them will be latte and give it a numeric value of 2.
 The second one will be mocha and its numeric value will be 3.
 6) Concatenate the latte and mocha variables in a console.log to show a numeric value of 5.

-7) Do a boolean in another cosole.log using latte > mocha and see what happens.
+7) Do a boolean in another console.log using latte > mocha and see what happens.
 8) Change the latte > mocha from number 7 to change to the opposite result in the console log.

 9) Using the let syntax, create an undefined variable (one that is assigned no value) naming it sugarFree.